drteeth/elixir-es-cqrs/slides.md

 * Race conditions

 ---
-class: middle, center
+class: middle, center, inverse

-# Why would you want to do this?
+# Why would you want to use ES/CQRS/DDD?

 ???